Commenced 8-14-06 by Ken Wear

 personnel, yes, colonization there or on Venus or Mars in the much more distant future.

-For the next few centuries, reliance must likely be placed on Earth-bound communities,
+For the next few centuries, reliance must likely be placed on Earth-bound

-such as I am encouraging here, because, prior to collapse of civilization, there will be a
+communities, such as I am encouraging here, because, prior to collapse of civilization,

-continuing need for personnel rotation and resupply.
-Moreover, once effort is begun it
+there will be a continuing need for personnel rotation and resupply.
+Moreover, once

-will require time and effort to build a self-sufficient infrastructure not dependent on
+effort is begun it will require time and effort to build a self-sufficient infrastructure not

 While I urge, in addition to these Mountain Meadows, construction of colonies on Earth's